GongMathProba/GongMathProba.github.io/index.md

 ## Research Interests
 My research focus is probability theory and its intersection with statistical physics, combinatorics, statistics and computer science.

+## Papers
+- The Umeyama algorithm for matching correlated Gaussian geometric models in the low-dimensional regime. (with Z. Li), _in progress_.
+- [The algorithmic phase transition of random graph alignment problem.](https://arxiv.org/abs/2307.06590) (with [H.Du](https://hangdu2000.github.io/MyHomePage/) and R.Huang), _submitted_.
+- [A polynomial-time approximation scheme for the maximal overlap of two independent Erd\H{o}s-Rényi graphs.](https://arxiv.org/abs/2210.07823) (with [J.Ding](https://www.math.pku.edu.cn/teachers/dingjian/index.html) and [H.Du](https://hangdu2000.github.io/MyHomePage/)), to appear in _Random Structures and Algorithms_.

 ## Talks and Seminars
 - An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies, Shandong University.
 Oct.
 12th, 2020).
 - A polynomial-time approximation scheme for the maximal overlap of two independent Erdös-Rényi graph (Zhongtai Securities Institute for Financial Studies, Shandong University.
 Nov.
 7th, 2022)[slide](https://GongMathProba.github.io/NOV_SDU.pdf)